YannMoisan/blog/_posts/2015-10-21-continuous-integration.md

 ### Timeout

-Some tests fails, client are disconnected for unknown reason.
+Some tests fail, client are disconnected for unknown reason.
 Nothing in the log, the kind of situation that developers hate.

 ```